Poetry, Jazz & Improvised Music

 The Home Service

-Since forming in 2007, Trio Verso has performed at venues including the Ted Hughes Festival in Yorkshire, Edinburgh’s Scottish Poetry Library and Traverse Theatre, the Aye Write Featival (Glasgow), the Big Tent Festival in Fife, Aberdeenshire’s WordFringe and New Words Festivals, the Callander Poetry Weekend and poetry sessions at The Skye Reading Room, Last Monday at the Rio (Glasgow), Shore Poets and The Golden Hour (Edinburgh).
+Since forming in 2007, Trio Verso has performed at venues including the Ted Hughes Festival in Yorkshire, Edinburgh’s Scottish Poetry Library and Traverse Theatre, the Aye Write Featival (Glasgow), Wigtown Book Festival, Aberdeenshire’s WordFringe and New Words Festivals, the Callander Poetry Weekend and poetry sessions at The Skye Reading Room, Last Monday at the Rio (Glasgow), Shore Poets and The Golden Hour (Edinburgh).
 The collaboration is on-going and available for performances.